Regge–Wheeler–Zerilli equations

-In general relativity, Regge–Wheeler–Zerilli equations are a pair of equations that describes gravitational perturbations of a Schwarzschild black hole, named after Tullio Regge, John Archibald Wheeler and Frank J. Zerilli.
+In general relativity, Regge–Wheeler–Zerilli equations are a pair of equations that describe gravitational perturbations of a Schwarzschild black hole, named after Tullio Regge, John Archibald Wheeler and Frank J. Zerilli.
 The perturbations of a Schwarzchild metric is classified into two types, namely, axial and polar perturbations, a terminology introduced by Subrahmanyan Chandrasekhar.
-Axial perturbations induce frame dragging by imparting rotations to the black hole and change sign when azimuthal direction is reversed, whereas polar perturbations do not impart rotations and do not change sign under the reversal of azimuthal direction.
+Axial perturbations induce frame dragging by imparting rotation to the black hole and change sign when the azimuthal direction is reversed, whereas polar perturbations do not impart rotation and do not change sign under the reversal of azimuthal direction.
 The equation for axial perturbations is called Regge–Wheeler equation and the equation governing polar perturbations is called Zerilli equation.